Computer science minor

 - Honors thesis, independent study, and directed research may be considered with prior departmental approval.
 Students who have taken CSCI 3041 cannot use CSCI 4041 for this requirement.

 Declaring the minor

 The minor can be declared at any point (from enrollment in your first computer science course through completion of all requirements).
 Students must have declared their major in order to add the minor.
-Students can declare the minor by emailing email@example.com with their name, student id number, and a few sentences regarding their request and where they are at in terms of completing the minor.
+Students can declare the minor by completing our UMN CS Minor Declaration Form.
+Students must contact their college advising office in order to remove the minor after it is added to their record.

 All courses for the minor must be from the CSCI department or EE cross-listed courses (EE 4363 and EE 5364).
 INET courses (including INET 4001, INET 4002, and INET 4707) can not be applied to this minor.
 Students who have completed MATH 2373, MATH 2243, MATH 2574H (Linear Algebra & Differential Equations) or MATH 2142 (Linear Algebra) cannot use these courses as a substitution for CSCI 2033 in the minor.
 Students can use these courses to meet prerequisites for advanced courses requiring CSCI 2033.

-- CSCI 2081: could be used in place of CSCI 1933.
+- CSCI 2081 can be used in place of CSCI 1933.
 This course is not appropriate as a lower division elective.

 - CSCI 3041 can be a lower division elective.
 Students may not use both 3041 and 2011 and/or 4041 for their minor.

 - CSCI 3061 can be a lower division elective.

 Please note: these courses may not be officially showing in the computer science minor APAS Report for some students.
 Students should contact the departmental advisors to have their minor APAS updated.